react-native-google-signin/google-signin/docs/android-guide.md

 #### I did everything and I still have problems to compile my project.

 Read this [medium article](https://medium.com/@suchydan/how-to-solve-google-play-services-version-collision-in-gradle-dependencies-ef086ae5c75f).
 Basically, if you have other play services libraries installed, you have to exclude some dependencies.

+### Troubleshooting for non-firebase users

+If you are not using firebase you can ignore all docs related to google services.
+You don't need a `google-services.json` or any `build.gradle` changes from this docs.
+Simply follow the instructions from the [the official docs](https://developers.google.com/identity/sign-in/android/start-integrating).
+However, be aware of following common issues which can lead to a `DEVELOPER ERROR` or an `A non-recoverable sign in failure occurred` error.

+#### Try different SHA1 keys

+Depending on your config you may need to add multiple SHA1 keys.
+Go to your android folder and run `./gradlew signingReport`.
+You should see different SHA1 keys for debug and release.
+Add them to the [google developer console](https://console.developers.google.com/apis/credentials) under the oauth section.
+Select Android as client type.
+You may also need your SHA1 key from the [play console](https://play.google.com).
+Find it in the app signature area and add it as well.

+#### Package name !== application id

+When adding a new oauth client, google asks you to add your package name.
+In some cases your package name is not equal to your application id.
+Check if your package name in the `AndroidManifest.xml` is the same as your application/bundle id.
+Find your application id in the play console or `android/app/build.gradle`.
+The format looks like `com.yourapp.id`.